 There were many ups and downs to the campaign, but the successful negotiation of a price reduction in early 2009 and the generosity and determination of islanders to preserve a favorite hiking spot allowed SJPT and the Skagit Land Trust to prevail.

-Skagit Land Trust will now own and manage Guemes Mountain while the San Juan Preservation Trust holds a conservation easement on it (a typical arrangement for exceptional properties such as this).
+Skagit Land Trust will now own and manage Guemes Mountain while the San Juan Preservation Trust holds a conservation easement on it—a typical arrangement for exceptional properties such as this, affording a “dual layer” of permanent conservation protection.

 For access and hiking information, click here.